Creative director and interview: Marne Schwartz

 Brackish-Multicolor 70’s Poly Drill Blouson With Label Details, Shop Now, Mineral Blue-White Vintage Cotton Regular Striped Cotton Shirt, Shop Similar, Blue -Yellow Silk-Wool Regimental Tie, Shop Similar, Brown-Beige Vintage Gauzed Pied De Poule Pants, Shop Similar, Men’s GG Slide Sandal, Shop Now, Four-Bands Ring With Snake Motif In Aged Sterling Silver, Shop Similar, Two-Bands Ring With Snake Motif In Aged Sterling Silver, Shop Similar, Gucci

 I’m Roman, and I have a label called Jody Just that takes up most of my time but I also work as a freelance creative strategist, designer, and model.
-I’ve never had a real 9-5 job or a stable income for more than 8 weeks at a time… I’m still in hustle mode so my week is spread across different companies doing different work for each of them.
+My week is spread across different companies doing different work for each of them.
 About a year ago a friend and I launched a suiting atelier in Sydney CBD called Umi Nori, so there’s that too.

 What lead you to establish Jody Just?

 I started Jody Just because I wanted something creative to do that was separate from uni and work.
 I thought that if I could create a brand and design the clothes, website, shoot everything, market products etc. that it’d look good on my CV when I was applying for an actual job.
 I wanted to show my capability as well as channel my artistic output in one place… I really had no expectations whatsoever.